 Even for a region as prosperous and well-connected as the Loire, the building boom that swept along the river in the 15th and 16th centuries was exceptional.
 Fired by new ideas from Italy, kings, queens, courtiers and mistresses all competed to build the most elegant and fanciful châteaux – and in the process created a template for fairy-tale castles which survives to this day.
 On this enchanting midsummer trip, led by horticulturalist Steven Desmond, we focus on the gardens as much as the buildings, set against a vivid backdrop of court intrigue, political rivalry and religious tumult.

-Our coach leaves the Gare du Nord in Paris at 12.30pm for the drive to the enchanting Château de Chenonceau – which spans the river Cher on a series of elegant arches.
-Continue to our hotel in Tours, and dinner.
+Our coach leaves the Gare du Nord in Paris at 12.30pm for Château de Chenonceau, which spans the river Cher on a series of elegant arches, and leads to a dramatic “floating” parterre.
+Built between 1513 and 1517, it is in many ways the Loire-Valley archetype, grafting fashionable Renaissance motifs onto more traditional Gothic forms to create a distinctly French architectural idiom.
+Continue to our hotel in Tours, and dinner together.

-Our final château is Cheverny, an elegant example of the French Baroque, with a dramatic roofline and sumptuous interiors.
-We then return to the Gare du Nord by coach for the trip’s conclusion by 5pm.
+Our final château is at Cheverny.
+A restrained and elegant example of the French Baroque, with a playful roofline and sumptuous interiors, and in the same family for over six centuries.
+We return to the Gare du Nord, where the trip ends by 5pm.

-£880 per person sharing in a double room.
+£1,095 per person sharing in a double room

-The hotel: Best Western Plus L’Artist Hôtel, Tours (3 star).
+Best Western Plus L’Artist Hôtel, Tours (3 stars)